zivoy/AdaptiveMapping/README.md

 # Adaptive Mapping Arduino library
-### A library that makes it easier to dynamically map ranges
+### A library that makes it easier to map ranges dynamically
-This library is good for instelations that you can just leave and have the sensors always have a reasonable range without needing to manually calibrate every so often
+This library is good for installations that you can leave and have the sensors always have a reasonable range without needing to calibrate every so often manually

 ## Usage
 ```Arduino